Sayan-Roy-729/MERN-Stack/React/3. Deeper into Components with Life-Cycle/README.md

 export default React.memo(cockpit);

 ```
-- Person File Where have to render according to the value of context (Context in Class based Components)
+- Person File Where have to render according to the value of context (`Context in Class based Components`).
+Like parent component, have to wrap the part of the component that has to acces the context.
 ```js
 import React, { Component } from 'react';
 import PropTypes from 'prop-types';